shayaanhu/CS382-A2/dvwa-security-lab/README.md

 **Tool/Method:** Manual entry (basically simulating a dictionary attack).
 **Result:** Logged in with `admin` / `password`.
 **Screenshot:** ![Brute Force Low](screenshots/bruteforce_low.png)
 **Why it worked:** There's nothing stopping you on the server side.
-No lockout, no delay—you can just keep guessing as fast as you want.
+No lockout, no delay.
+You can just keep guessing as fast as you want.

 ---